 Regulatory authority is derived from:

-- Irish Aviation Authority Act, 1993 and from a number of Statutory Instruments issued under this act including:
+- Irish Aviation Authority Act, 1993 (as amended) and from a number of Statutory Instruments issued under this act including:

 - Irish Aviation Authority (Air Traffic Services Systems) Order 2004, S.I.
 No. 855 of 2004